Unsolicited emails claiming to be from Productivity Commission

-The Annual Report 1997-98 was released on on 24 November 1998.
-This is the first annual report of the Productivity Commission.
-It looks at why Australian governments have undertaken microeconomic reform, what is known about the benefits, and ways of dealing with adjustment problems.
-The report forms part of the Commission's annual report series.
+This report was released on 24 November 1998.
+It is the first annual report of the Productivity Commission whose theme chapter looks at why Australian governments have undertaken microeconomic reform, what is known about the benefits, and ways of dealing with adjustment problems.

 • Preliminaries